MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/fa-how-setup-general.md

 2. Enter codes and names for the classes that you want to create.

 ## <a name="to-set-up-fixed-asset-location-codes"></a>To set up fixed asset location codes
 You use fixed asset location codes to register the location of the fixed asset, such as sales department, reception, administration, production, or warehouse.
-This information is useful for insurance and stock purposes.
+This information is useful for insurance and inventory purposes.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA locations**, and then choose the related link.
 2. Enter codes and names for the fixed asset locations that you want to create.